-Misty: This is episode 30 of The Goodness Squad podcast.
-Before I jump into today's content, I have an important announcement about some changes I am going to be making to the podcast.
+This is episode #30 of The Goodness Squad podcast.
+Before I jump into today’s content, I have an important announcement about some changes I am going to be making to the podcast.

 I ping pong all over the place on different topics, this can make it very difficult for you to learn about any one topic in depth.
-And that is what I'm about.
+And that is what I’m about.
 I am about a deep, real impact.
-I really want you to get what it is I'm teaching you so that it will change your business.
-Organizing my content into seasons will better do this.
+I really want you to get what it is I’m teaching you so that it will change your business.
+Organizing my content into seasons will help me do this more effectively.

 What do I mean by seasons?
 I mean that you are going to hear about the same general topic for a couple of months at a time.
 We will discuss the same topic over and over and over again, in many little tips for that same topic.